xu2xulim/Space-Butler/Superhero on deta/Micros/Attachments.md

 `"" for all attachments,
 "first" - the first attachment added on the source/trigger card or "last" - the last attachment added on the source/trigger card`

+## /setcover

+- Set the first or last attachment as the cover.

+### Trello Automation Use Cases

+- Trello defaults to the first attachment uploaded to the card.
+Use this endpoint to change it to the last upload automatically.

+### Sample Payload

+`{"card_id" : "{triggercardidlong}", "option" : ""}`

+where option can be

+`
+"first" - the first attachment added on the source/trigger card or "last" - the last attachment added on the source/trigger card `